Germany and France end African hopes, Suarez sorry

 FIFA said there was unlikely to be any retrospective action, drawing accusations of hypocrisy given the punishment to Suarez.

-There was a one-match ban for another miscreant, Brazil's senior press official Rodrigo Paiva who was involved in a half-time scuffle with Chilean striker Mauricio Pinilla in the last-16 clash.
+There was a one-match ban for another miscreant, Brazil's senior press official Rodrigo Paiva who got into a half-time fracas with Chile striker Mauricio Pinilla in the last-16 clash.

 The fallout from Ghana's disastrous World Cup continued, with midfielder Kevin-Prince Boateng saying preparations had been a "nightmare".
 Ghana exited with one point in three games and Boateng was suspended for a row with his coach.